d521bb85/react-use-rect/README.md

 revalidate();
 ```

-_Note that both `rectRef` and `revalidate` functions a referentially stable and never changes during a component lifetime._
+_Note that both `rectRef` and `revalidate` functions a referentially stable and never change during a component lifetime._

 If you want `dispatchChange` to be called regardless the rect has changed or not use the `force` option.